pH-Valiu/nexmon_csi_bin/COMPILING_ARM64.md

 ### Installing Kernel Headers
-Installing the kernel headers via `apt-get install raspberrypi-kernel-headers` might work for you, for me it didn't.
+Installing the kernel headers via `apt-get install raspberrypi-kernel-headers` might work for you, for me it didn't, because it always installed headers for a newer kernel version than what was actually present as a system.
 Therefore, we need to manually add them.
 This can be achieved in two different ways.
 Either:
 - Manual Download: download the correct headers manually and create a sym-link to /lib/modules/KERNEL_VERSION/build